 3. Educate consumers on how to understand date labels.

 In 2018 Walmart collaborated with ReFED, WWF and Ohio State University, with support from the Ohio Agriculture Research and Development Center to develop methodology that calculates greenhouse gas emissions reductions at the customer level that results from implementation of standardized date labeling.

-Suppliers will be able to account for the greenhouse gas benefits of switching to standardized date labeling for products sold until the industry has transitioned 90% of all food products to adopt “Best if Used By” and “Use By” label, at which point this methodology will be removed as a reporting option.
+Until the industry has transitioned 90% of all food products to adopt “Best if Used By” and “Use By” label, suppliers will be able to account for the greenhouse gas benefits of switching to standardized date labeling for products sold.
+After that point, this methodology will be removed as a reporting option.

 Additionally to reduce food waste at customer level: